valerielim/Mathematics_For_Machine_Learning--Imperial/week4/W4 – Matrix Multiplication Special Assignment.md

 ![special quiz](imgs/w4_hard_quiz6.png)

 We will see that the third statement is simply the second statement's brackets expanded out.
 The reasoning for the transformation of $I_{ij}$ to $r_i$ is in the blue highlighted area.
-And the reasoning for the next transformation of $$r_j[\hat e_3]_j$ to $r_3$ is in yellow.
-Sorry the opacity of the highlight colour is kind of crazy, I could not find a highlighter in my room so I made this on my phone.
+And the reasoning for the next transformation of $r_j[\hat e_3]_j$ to $r_3$ is in yellow.
+Sorry the opacity of the highlight colour is kind of thick, I could not find a highlighter in my room so I made this on my phone.

 ![special quiz](imgs/w4_hard_quiz8.jpg)